NormalVR/Normcore-Samples/~Docs/Troubleshooting.md

 ![](Images/InteractionProfiles.jpg)

 ## Can't switch to the Android build target
-If the Android build target is greyed out inside the Build Settings, it means that module isn't installed.
+If the Android build target is grayed out inside the Build Settings, it means that module isn't installed.

 Install it by following [these steps](https://docs.unity3d.com/Manual/android-sdksetup.html).